 - Recover: either by restoring from backup or by paying the ransom.

-Rarely, it’s possible to decrypt data without the attacker’s help, but only if attacker made a mistake in the encryption process, there was a weakness in the encryption, or the attacker left the encryption key somewhere.
+Rarely, it’s possible to decrypt data without the attacker’s help, but only if an attacker made a mistake in the encryption process, there was a weakness in the encryption, or the attacker left the encryption key somewhere.

 - Review Lessons Learned: based on any investigation following the ransomware incident, organizations review security controls to ensure the same attack can’t happen again, put backups in place, and perform security exercises to prepare for the exploited flaw.